As77022/Makeit_Assignment/README.md

 #  ClickHouse Environment Setup for Windows

-This project demonstrates how to set up a ClickHouse environment on Windows using Docker, connect it to a database management tool (like DBeaver), and run SQL queries for analysis.
-This was part of a ClickHouse Test Project involving sample data and analytical SQL queries
+In This repository, I will demonstrates how to set up a ClickHouse environment on Windows using Docker, connect it to a database management tool (like DBeaver), and run SQL queries for analysis.
+This is a part of a ClickHouse query knowledge Test involving sample data and analytical SQL queries.

 ---